Add Auth Routes

 ...

-For more details around the /callback implementation, review our Callback Endpoint documentation.
+For more details about the Callback Endpoint implementation, review our Callback Endpoint documentation.

 // app.ts